 INVAP experience in this market

 INVAP S.E.
-(Argentine state-owned applied research company) has been devoted to the development of nuclear technology for more than three decades.
+(Argentine state-owned applied research company) has been devoted to the development of nuclear technology for more than four decades.
 During this time, its teams of specialists have worked on the construction, maintenance and optimization of more than fifteen nuclear reactors worldwide.

 Sustainable research reactor

 Research reactors play a crucial role in providing essential materials to the branch of medicine known as nuclear medicine.
 Over 10,000 hospitals worldwide use radioisotopes for medical treatments produced by research reactors.
 Nearly 90% of these treatments are designed to diagnose diseases.
 Every year, more than 45 millions of treatments and studies are carried out with technetium-99m, the radioisotope generally used for diagnosis.
 Besides, the use of radioactive tracers in diagnosis is growing at a rate of more than 10% per year.